Learner Driver Program

 Fees & Charges

-There is a a registration fee of $180 which includes the assessment with a local driving school and 100 kilometres of driving.
+There is a registration fee of $180.00 which includes assessment with a local driving school.

 Installment Payment Option